IMPWNG/MoodStatV2/README.md

 - 2023-12-04: Update the prompt of the ChatGPT model.
 The model is now more accurate on the user input analysis.

+# TODO

+- [ ] Optmise the application for mobile devices.
+- [ ] When first time using the application, the user need to fill the Who are you form.
+The output of the form should be saved in the local storage and it will be used as the default value for the user and the AI.